plone/plone.batching/plone/batching/batching.rst

   34

-If we switch to this page the `items_on_page` attribute should be different (because our items are indiviseable by ten).
+If we switch to this page the `items_on_page` attribute should be different (because our items are indivisible by ten).

   >>> batch.pagenumber = batch.lastpage
   >>> batch.items_on_page